LikvidJozsi/TalkabotHF/README.md

 # TalkabotHF

-A profejtet tomcat 7.0-val futtattam.
+A projektet tomcat 7.0-val futtattam.
 Setup:
 A mysql java connectort bemásoltam a Tomcat/lib/-be és a server.xml-ben beállítottam a pathot a maven install által használt kimeneti mappára.